-The term Sexual Assault is not defined by New York State Penal Law.
-However, under Article 130 of the New York State Penal Law, it is a sex offense to engage in sexual contact or to engage in sexual intercourse, criminal sexual act or sexual abuse by contact without the consent of the victim or where the victim is incapable of giving consent.
+New York State Penal Law does not define the term Sexual Assault.
+However, under Article 130 of the New York State Penal Law, it is a sex offense to engage in sexual contact or to engage in sexual intercourse, criminal sexual act, or sexual abuse by contact without the consent of the victim or where the victim is incapable of giving consent.